Alfred Bernstein: Union and civil rights activism

 From 1937 to 1950, Bernstein served as an official in the United Federal Workers of America (after its 1946 merger, known as the United Public Workers of America).

 In the 1940s, he and his wife were members of the Communist party and, according to his son, Carl Bernstein, were persecuted by the US federal government.

 In 1947, Bernstein testified about a strike against the GSI.
 (On January 26–28 and February 2, 1948, a hearing of the House Education and Labor Subcommittee, chaired by U.S. Representative Clare E. Hoffman, occurred on the topic of a strike by United Cafeteria and Restaurant Workers (Local 471) and its parent, the United Public Workers of America (UPWA), CIO, against Government Services, Inc. (GSI), which had already lasted nearly a month.
 Hoffman refused to let UPWA head Abram Flaxer read a statement and asked questions including whether Flaxer was a communist.
 One of his UAW attorneys, Nathan R. Witt, objected to "abuse of congressional power."
 When Forer rose to follow on from Witt, Hoffman asked him, "Are you the same Forer who defended Gerhard Eisler?"
 When Witt objected to Hoffman's question, it led Hoffman to eject Witt from the hearing.
 On January 26, 1948, Bernstein charged that House committee agents had raided the union's offices.
 During January, William S. Tyson, solicitor for the Labor Department, and Robert N. Denham, general counsel for the National Labor Relations Board, both agreed that nothing in the Taft-Hartley Act prohibited GSI from bargaining with a non-complying union.
 However, Denham added, the Act intended to "eliminate Communist influence from unions by denying to such unions the services of NLRB.")

 On October 11, 1951, during testimony before the Senate Subcommittee on Internal Security (SSIS), Bernstein refused to answer many questions regarding the UPWA, the Communist Party, and people including Abram Flaxer, Louise Bransten, and Grigory Kheifets.

 Personal life and death

-Bernstein married to Sylvia Walker, a civil rights activist.
-They had three children: journalist Carl Bernstein, Mary Bernstein, and Laura Bernstein.
+Bernstein was married to civil rights activist Sylvia Walker Bernstein.
+The couple had three children: journalist Carl Bernstein, Mary Bernstein, and Laura Bernstein.

-Alfred David Bernstein died age 91 on February 28, 2003, of a stroke at his home in Washington, D.C.
+Alfred Bernstein died age 91 on February 28, 2003, of a stroke at his home in Washington, D.C.